matanton666/rpi-pico-chrome-passwords-extractor/README.md

 Used by a raspberry pi pico as a usb ducky to extract the passwords stored localy by chrome. <br>
 Then use a pc to decode the passwords that were extracted. <br>

+- * note this is for educational purposes only. please do not use this in harmful or inapropriet ways.*

 ## local python script
 A simple program to decrypt chrome password saved on your machine. <br>
 This code has only been tested on windows, so it may not work on other OS.<br>